-Cloud-based systems have captivated the minds of the people and have achieved a dominant position in the industry.
+Cloud-based systems have captivated people’s minds and achieved a dominant industry position.
 But developing a cloud-based solution like the Salesforce instance is a complex task.
 Salesforce projects are developed using Eclipse, making it effortless to be integrated using a plugin.
 But the Salesforce development lifecycle is not very linear and simple.

-To ensure successful development, Salesforce developers have to work on many aspects while reducing the possible stress and risks and maintaining faster deployments and development productivity.
+To ensure successful development, Salesforce developers must work on many aspects while reducing the possible stress and risks and maintaining faster deployments and development productivity.

 What Makes Salesforce Development Lifecycle Unique?